 Optional: Automatically combine your BTC2 rewards

-It is recommended to use the command autocombinerewards in the debug console in order to not have too many 0.2 BTC2 rewards over time slowing down your wallet.
+It is recommended to use the command autocombinerewards in the debug console on your local wallet in order to not have too many rewards over time slowing down your wallet.

 You only need to execute the command once and you can disable it at anytime with: autocombinerewards false

-Optional: How to stake additional BTC2 with your VPS/server/masternode
+Optional: How to stake additional BTC2 with your Linux VPS/server/masternode

 If you want to send extra coins to your server, VPS or masternode in order for it to start staking with them 24/7, you can do it as follows:

-Send whatever amount you want to that address.
-The more the merrier.
-Best to send at least 1 BTC2.
-But if you're unsure, you can send a test amount like 0.001 BTC2 first.
+Send whatever amount you want to the address that is shown after you type the above command.
+You can send a test amount like 0.001 BTC2 first.